Crindigo/termcraft/doc/brainstorm.md

 Devices that have multiple outputs will have special commands for controlling them, to put them in a certain "mode" which consumes one set of items and produces another set.

+Before I forget, devices that don't use power will use the standard make command which is interactive and probably uses stamina, and will stop when ingredients dry up.
+Devices that DO use power will use a special make command that will allow it to start even if requirements aren't met, and then the crafting process begins once there's enough power and items available.

 - place {item name}: Places down the item as a device from the inventory, if it